dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> defines the following properties:

-::: moniker range="=net-maui-7.0"

 - <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView.HostPage>, of type `string?`, which defines the root page of the Blazor web app.
 - <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView.RootComponents>, of type `RootComponentsCollection`, which specifies the collection of root components that can be added to the control.

-::: moniker-end

-::: moniker range=">=net-maui-8.0"

-- <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView.HostPage>, of type `string?`, which defines the root page of the Blazor web app.
-- <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView.RootComponents>, of type `RootComponentsCollection`, which specifies the collection of root components that can be added to the control.
 - <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView.StartPath>, of type `string`, which defines the path for initial navigation within the Blazor navigation context when the Blazor component is finished loading.

-::: moniker-end

 The <xref:Microsoft.AspNetCore.Components.WebView.Maui.RootComponent> class defines the following properties: